SOLV-Code/WSP-Rapid-Status-WorkedExamples/EXAMPLES/README.md

 <img src="https://github.com/SOLV-Code/WSP-Rapid-Status-WorkedExamples/blob/main/DATA/Dashboards_NoStatus/WorkedExample_CU3_Chinook_Case3.png"
 	width="600">

-Update Numbers!
+**Metric Information for 2023**

 **Metrics and Data Types** | **CU Information**
 -- | --
-Can absolute abundance be used	| No, these are visual surveys with moderate precision-accuracy; aerial overflights Can relative abundance metric be used |	No, there are no benchmarks for this CU Current generation average	| 200,000
+Can absolute abundance be used	| No, these are visual surveys with moderate precision-accuracy; aerial overflights Can relative abundance metric be used |	No, there are no benchmarks for this CU Current generation average	| 221,900
 Relative abundance lower threshold	| NA
 Relative abundance upper threshold |	NA
-Long term trend current value: ratio of current abundance to long-term average	| 800% Short term trend (3 generation average) current value	| 350% Comments |	none
+Long term trend current value: ratio of current abundance to long-term average	| 822% Short term trend (3 generation average) current value	| 361% Comments |	none